betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 A *personal* room is the virtual equivalent of a meeting place that only the owner has the *keys* to open for an event.
-Only the owner can host meetings there and s/he can do so at any time and without scheduling it.
-It is typically a static URL where anyone with the link can go at any time to meet with the owner and others the owner has given the link to.
-This feature is useful for spontaneous meetings and open meetings where the owner is connected and waiting but probably engaged in other tasks and can be *interrupted* then by another person who *enters* their room.
-Some products support *notifications* that inform an owner that someone is trying to enter their room when the owner is not already connected there. ********* MARK: PLEASE CHECK EMPTY CELLS IN TABLE ***************
+Only the owner can host meetings there and s/he can do so at any time and without advanced scheduling.
+A personal room is typically a static URL where anyone with the link can go at any time to meet with the owner and others to whom the owner has given the link.
+This feature is useful for spontaneous meetings and open meetings, where the owner is connected and waiting but probably engaged in other tasks and can be *interrupted* by another person who *enters* their room.
+Some products support *notifications* that inform an owner that someone is trying to enter a room when the owner is not already connected there. ********* MARK: PLEASE CHECK EMPTY CELLS IN TABLE ***************

 ### <a name='breakout-rooms'>Breakout Rooms</a>

-This is a feature that makes it possible for a single meeting to be broken into sub-meetings among smaller groups of participants and, after a period of time, re-joined back into the single large meeting.
+Breakout rooms are a feature that makes it possible for a single meeting to break into sub-meetings among smaller groups of participants and, after a period of time, re-join back into the single large meeting.

 In the absence of direct support for breakout rooms, there are other ways of using either [personal rooms](#personal-rooms) or multiple, parallel scheduled